 “I got more excited as the course revealed itself to include so many things I’m interested in – disability, advocacy, anatomy, psychology.
 There was more than I expected incorporated in the degree.

 “It also taught me so much about different perspectives on disability.
-I learned that many people suffer from great sadnessafter they had acquired a disability through accident or trauma – and my experience is very different to that, because I’ve never let blindness stop me from doing anything.
+I learned that many people suffer from great sadness and loss of their previous life after they had acquired a disability through accident or trauma – and my experience is very different to that, because I’ve never let blindness stop me from doing anything and it’s the only life I’ve ever known.

-so many readings that were a fundamental part of the coursework and they scanned all the documents into Word files, which could then be read aloud to me by my computer.
-I didn’t have the technology to convert so many documents – and this had previously been a giant stumbling block when I tried studying Speech Pathology – but the help I received made it possible for me to keep working at finishing my degree.”
+“There were so many readings that were a fundamental part of the coursework and they converted all the documents, diagrams and pictures into Word files, which could then be read aloud to me by my computer.
+I didn’t have the technology or resources to convert so many files myself – and this had previously been a giant stumbling block when I tried studying Speech Pathology – but the help I received made it possible for me to keep working at finishing my degree.”